DeadAt0m/ddut4/README.md

 2. Install / update with updateServer.sh

     - If .ini files are found in the base directory, they will be pushed to the SRVNAMES.
 Engine.ini is global to all SRVNAMES.
-This only happens when updateServer is executed to completion.
+This only happens when updateServer.sh is executed to completion.

 3. Edit active Game.ini and Rules.ini files with editConfig.sh and editRules.sh